-The last column of Table 1 suggests that a .1% error will generally be obtained if this width is less than 3% of the on-shell momentum.
+The last column of Table 1 suggests that a 0.1% error will generally be obtained if this width is less than 3% of the on-shell momentum.
 This property holds over a wide range of momenta in this model.
-This is a simple transition operator so one may anticipate narrower wave packets are needed for more realistic models.
+This is a simple model transition operator; one may anticipate narrower wave packets are needed for more realistic models.
 This approximation can be improved by decreasing the width of the wave packet; it is the largest source of error in the calculations.
-In any realistic calculation it does not have to be better than the experimental resolution.
+In any realistic calculation the wave packet width does not have to be smaller than the experimental momentum resolution.

-The second step is to approximate S-matrix elements in these Gaussian wave packets using equation (5.25).
+The second step is to approximate S-matrix elements in these Gaussian wave packets using equation (5.27).
 It is important to first pick the wave packets because the n value needed for convergence depends on the width of the wave packet.
 The approximate quantities are

 In Tables 2-8 these quantities are computed using the spectral expansion for H. In these calculations the bound-state contribution is not included because it vanishes in the large n limit.
-Tables 2-8 show the real and imaginary parts of matrix elements $\langle \phi | (S_n - I) | \phi \rangle$ for different values of n for $k_0 = 50, 100, 200, 500, 1000, 1500, 2000$ MeV.
+Tables 2-8 show the real and imaginary parts of matrix elements $\langle \psi' | (S_n - I) | \psi \rangle$ for different values of n for $k_0 = 50, 100, 200, 500, 1000, 1500, 2000$ MeV.
 The exact value is given at the bottom of each table.
-Table 9 shows the values of $\beta$ , the product $k_0 \times \beta$ and the n-values used in our final calculations.
-Table 9 suggests that $\beta$ should be chosen so $k_0 \times \beta$ is of order unity.
-Except for the $k_0 = 50$ MeV case, n = 250 or more gives errors for the n-limits that are smaller than the errors made in the factorization approximation, (5.29).
+Table 9 shows the values of β , the product $k_0 \times \beta$ and the n-values used in our final calculations.
+Table 9 suggests that β should be chosen so $k_0 \times \beta$ is of order unity.
+Except for the $k_0 = 50$ MeV case, n = 250 or more gives errors for the n-limits that are smaller than the errors made in the factorization approximation, (5.31).

-The n dependence of the real and imaginary part of matrix elements of $\langle \phi | (S-I) | \phi \rangle$ , computed using (5.25), are plotted as a function of n for different values of $k_0$ in figures 1-10.
-Figures 11 and 12 show how fast the neglected bound state contribution to the spectral expansion fall off with n for $k_0 = 1$ GeV.
+The n dependence of the real and imaginary part of matrix elements of $\langle \psi' | (S-I) | \psi \rangle$, computed using (5.27), are plotted as a function of n for different values of k_0 in figures 1-10.
+Figures 11 and 12 show how fast the neglected bound state contribution to the spectral expansion falls off with n for $k_0 = 1$ GeV.